-She’s spayed and has a small frame:
+She’s spayed and has a small frame as an adult:

-She’s spayed but has a larger frame:
+She’s spayed but has a larger frame as an adult:

 If you believe your French Bulldog is not maintaining a healthy weight, please read through this post about how much you should feed your french bulldog to ensure that you’re providing an adequate amount of food.
 Otherwise, if you’re feeding your French Bulldog the recommended amount per day and your Frenchy is not maintaining a healthy weight, then you must take your French Bulldog to a licensed veterinarian immediately.
 Nothing beats an expert opinion when your companion’s health and well-being are called into question.